So, you’ve finally decided to pull the trigger on solar.

 Product Range and Innovation

-Both companies have moved away from old Polycrystalline tech and are now focused on high-efficiency Mono PERC and TOPCon modules.
+Both companies have moved away from older Polycrystalline tech and are now focused on high-efficiency Mono PERC and TOPCon modules.

-- Adani Solar Innovation: Adani is famous for their “Elan” series (Bifacial modules) and “Eternal” series (Monofacial).
-Their biggest innovation is their vertical integration they are one of the few Indian companies making the actual silicon wafers, which allows for tighter quality control at the atomic level.
+- Adani Solar Innovation: Adani is known for its “Elan” series (bifacial modules) and “Shine” series (Mono PERC/monofacial).
+Their biggest advantage is vertical integration they’re one of the few Indian companies making the actual silicon wafers in-house, which allows for tighter quality control at the atomic level.

-- Tata Solar Innovation: Tata focuses on “application-based” solar.
-They offer specialized solutions for residential rooftops (Solar roof), solar pumps for farmers, and massive floating solar projects.
-Their innovation lies in the durability of the frame and glass, ensuring the panels handle Indian dust and monsoon winds better than cheaper imports.
+- Tata Solar Innovation: Tata focuses on “application-based” solar – specialized solutions for residential rooftops (“Solaroof”), solar pumps for farmers, and floating solar projects.
+Their advantage lies in the durability of the frame and glass, built to handle Indian dust and monsoon winds.

 Durability and Warranty